 After students have been admitted by IUPUI, they must also be admitted by the specific school in which they intend to pursue a degree.
-The School of Liberal Arts also accepts students directly who wish to pursue studies in the humanities or social sciences.
+The School of Liberal Arts welcomes nontraditional students and students directly from high school when they wish to pursue a liberal arts degree and meet the school's requirements for admission.
+(See section on Direct Admission.)
 Students can be admitted before they have selected a major if their general interests lie in the humanities or social sciences.